smlpt/deposition-detection/README.md

 ## Installation on a desktop computer/laptop

 1. Clone this project with `git clone https://github.com/smlpt/deposition-detection`
-2. Create a virtual Python environment somewhere on your file system, activate it and install the project dependencies from `requirements.txt` with `pip install -r requirements.txt`
-3. Ensure that a webcam is connected to your computer
+2. Ensure that a webcam is connected to your computer
-4. `cd` into the project `src` and run `python main.py`
+3. On Windows: launch `launch_server_windows.bat` to launch the server.
+This will also automatically set up a virtual environment with the required packages on first launch.
+On Linux, make the shell script executable by running `chmod +x run_project.sh` and then launch `./launch_server_linux.sh`.
-5. Open `http://localhost:7860/` in a browser to access the interface
+4. Open `http://localhost:7860/` in a browser to access the interface
+5. To stop the server, hit the "close" button in the GUI, or press Ctrl+C in the console.

 ## Installation on a Raspberry Pi

-> This part needs more testing and might not work yet

 1. Clone this project with `git clone https://github.com/smlpt/deposition-detection`
-2. Create a virtual Python environment somewhere on your file system, activate it and install the project dependencies from `requirements.txt` with `pip install -r requirements.txt`
-3. Ensure that either a webcam or the Raspberry Pi camera is connected to your Raspberry Pi
+2. Ensure that either a webcam or the Raspberry Pi camera is connected to your Raspberry Pi
-4. `cd` into the project and run `python main.py`
+3. Make the shell script executable by running `chmod +x run_project.sh` and then launch `./launch_server_linux.sh`.
+This will also automatically set up a virtual environment with the required packages on first launch.
-5. Open `http://<raspberry-pi-ip>:7860` in a browser to access the interface.
+4. Open `http://<raspberry-pi-ip>:7860` in a browser to access the interface.
 To find the IP address of the Raspberry Pi, you either have to go looking in your Router, or you connect a display and a keyboard and find the IP via `ifconfig`.
+5. To stop the server, hit the "close" button in the GUI, or press Ctrl+C in the console.